akempler/dataviewer/README.md

 Simple proof of concept tool to view csv and json files, built with Streamlit.

+Primary use-case is for reviewing data intended for migrations into Drupal.

 Provides some standard data insight:
 - Browse and search records.
 - Find duplicate values in a column.